 It is not that I hate gift giving; in fact, the opposite is true.
 I love giving thoughtful and meaningful gifts.
 However, as I was steering myself onto a path to become frugal, I had to seriously look at the materialist gift giving experience for what it was.

 So much money – seriously, So.
 Much.
 Money. – is spent on insignificant, materialistic and meaningless gifts.
-I’m filled with angst just thinking about all the money that I have wasted on long-forgotten gifts.
+I’m filled with angst just thinking about all the money that I have wasted on long-forgotten gifts and useless trinkets.
 In the true spirit of frugality, I had to come up with new budget gift giving ideas.

 How To Excel at Gift Giving on a Budget

 The art of gift giving on a budget is a delicate balance.
-You want to be frugal, not cheap.
+You want to be frugal, not cheap – this is applicable to extended family and small business gifts, too.
 Ideally, you want to come up with big gift ideas on a small budget – and I have quite a few economical gift tips to get you started!